European Schools: Pupils' Committees and CoSup

 Regulations agreed by the Board of Governors of the European Schools recognise the right of the students of each School to organise and represent themselves in the administration and functioning of the Schools via a Pupils' Committee.
 Each European Schools' Pupils' Committee is led by a democratically elected president.
 The composition of the Pupils Committee's (PC) and internal procedures vary from school to school, depending on the local PC statute.

 The Pupils' Committees of the European Schools are federated via CoSup, an acronym formed from its French title, Conseil Supérieur des Elèves.
 Each Pupils' Committee elects two representatives to send to meetings of CoSup.
 As of 2006, CoSup is recognised by the Board of Governors of the European Schools as an official body.
 It is able to represent common student interests on the European Schools' Joint Teaching Committee and at the Board of Governors.
 CoSup possesses a common fund, able to financially support represented Pupils' Committees, when necessary.
 Amongst other duties, CoSup is responsible for organising the annual Euronight (formerly Europarty), held in a different European city each year, and open to any student of the European Schools over the age of 16 to attend.

-CoSup meets four times per academic year and utilises a Qualified Majority Voting system, endowing each European School represented a number of votes proportional to its share of the total number of students enrolled across all European Schools.
+CoSup meets five times per academic year and utilises a Qualified Majority Voting system, endowing each European School represented with a number of votes proportional to its share of the total number of students enrolled across all European Schools.
 Each School receives an equal vote weighting for matters concerning the functioning of CoSup, such as its presidential elections, which occur at the last meeting of each academic year.